- Are my legal fees covered if I sue someone?

 The Union carefully considered whether it could make accessible to its members and retirees a valuable insurance package.
 Cost combined with the number of retirees (which substantially exceeds the number of active members) made it impossible for the Union to do so, taking account of the requirement that the Plan be funded in a fiscally prudent manner.
 Regular members and PWU Hiring Hall members are eligible.

-HKMB, the Insurance Brokers in respect of the PWUPP, have been asked to structure a product that members of the PWU Retirees Chapter can purchase directly from HKMB to provide coverage.
-Details will follow once the product is structured.
+HUB, the Insurance Brokers in respect of the PWUPP offers a product that members of the PWU Retirees Chapter can purchase directly from HUB to provide coverage.

 - A PWUPP member who retires retains title insurance on his or her registered property for as long as he/she retains a registered interest in the property

-- The member remains covered for identity theft and legal defence for incidents that occurred during the most recent policy period, for instance the current policy period being February 26th, 2007 to February 26th, 2008.
+- The member remains covered for identity theft and legal defence for incidents that occurred during the entire annual policy period in which the member retired.
 Such a member would be covered for claims that occurred during that timeframe and which are reported to the insurer during that timeframe.

-- Because of the premium payment structure arranged by the PWU, if a member retires in June of a year, but has his or her identity stolen in October of that year, they are covered for the incident.
+- Because of the premium payment structure arranged by the PWU (policy period running annually from February 26th each year), if a member retires in June of a year, but has his or her identity stolen in October of that year, they are covered for the incident.

 - Moreover, if he or she is sued or charged criminally with respect to an incident that occurred during that policy period, he or she would still be covered by the PWUPP in respect of that incident.
 However, please note that notice of claim must be given to the insurer before expiration of that policy period.